-A recent study shows that while women place high importance on planning for retirement and their family’s future, they face challenges that prevent them from reaching their financial goals, including a lack of time and relevant information pertaining to the best ways to budget for the future.
+A recent study shows that while women place high importance on planning for retirement and their family’s future, they face challenges that prevent them from reaching their financial goals, including not having enough time for planning and feeling less educated in regard to retirement and personal financial planning.

-As more women climb the corporate ladder and have children, they are now becoming more interested in educating themselves about their financial well being.
+As more women climb the corporate ladder and have children, many are becoming interested in further educating themselves about their financial well being.
 In addition, married millennial women who are the primary financial decision-makers say they take on this role because they are more knowledgeable than their partners (66%) or because they enjoy making financial decisions (49%).

 Here are a few important factors to consider when choosing a life insurance policy that best fits the needs of you and your family:

 How Moms Can Calculate How Much Insurance They Need